Home

 What is Processed Food?

-But in the supermarket, these foods are complicated, with a long list of ingredients.
-These foods are not simply "baked," "made," or "cooked"—they are manufactured, commonly under high temperatures and high pressures that further degrade the ingredients.
+These foods are manufactured under high temperatures and high pressures that degrade the ingredients.
 Today's food is manufactured in large quantities (for economy of scale) and shipped long distances (for market share).
-The product is required to have a long shelf life.
+The foods are "products" that need a long shelf life to survive the mass production and long-distance shipping.

 If any part of an ingredient might cause the final product to spoil, that part is deliberately removed or transformed during processing.
 Unfortunately, those spoilable food parts contain most of the original food's nutrients and taste!
 Typically, spoilable food parts are replaced with ultrarefined or synthetic ingredients.
 In fact, today's food products often have a negative nutritional value, because the body needs to pull from its own mineral stores in order to break down and eliminate the ingredients.